 Meanwhile, some things are knowable:

-- It takes time to love someone.
+1. It takes time to love someone.
 Love at first sight may be triggered by many things, but it’s not love.

-- Having sex with strangers or frequent multiple partners is a sign of sexual addiction.
+2. Having sex with strangers or frequent multiple partners is a sign of sexual addiction.

-- Using sex or a relationship to cope with emptiness, depression, anger, shame, or anxiety is a sign of addiction.
+5. Using sex or a relationship to cope with emptiness, depression, anger, shame, or anxiety is a sign of addiction.

-- Using sex or romance to substitute for vulnerable, authentic intimacy is a symptom of addiction.
+6. Using sex or romance to substitute for vulnerable, authentic intimacy is a symptom of addiction.

-- Staying in a painful relationship out of fear of abandonment or loneliness is a sign of codependency and addiction, not love.
+7. Staying in a painful relationship out of fear of abandonment or loneliness is a sign of codependency and addiction, not love.

-- Inability to commit to a relationship or staying involved with someone who is emotionally unavailable shows a fear of intimacy – a symptom of addiction.
+8. Inability to commit to a relationship or staying involved with someone who is emotionally unavailable shows a fear of intimacy – a symptom of addiction.

-- Trusting too much or too little are signs of addiction.
+9. Trusting too much or too little are signs of addiction.

-- Sacrificing your values or standards to be with someone is a sign of addiction.
+10. Sacrificing your values or standards to be with someone is a sign of addiction.

-Healing from codependency and addiction require abstinence and the support of a Twelve Step program and/or psychotherapy.
-It’s very hard to abstain from compulsive, addictive behavior without support, because the unconscious forces driving us and the pain of abstinence are overwhelming.
-There is hope and a way out.
-Recovery includes:
+Healing from codependency and addiction requires abstinence and the support of a Twelve Step program and/or psychotherapy.
+It’s very hard to abstain from compulsive, addictive behavior without support because the unconscious forces driving us and the pain of abstinence are overwhelming.

-- Building your self-esteem
+3. Building your self-esteem.

-- Learning to be assertive
+4. Learning to be assertive.